Unofficial-APIs/Integration-Agent/README.md

 # Integration Agent

-An AI agent that reverse-engineers third-party platform's internal APIs.
+An AI agent that reverse-engineers third-party platform's internal APIs for building integrations.

 ## What Integration Agent Does